 My Hometown is Cool

-More than 40 youths competed in the competition to receive $2,500 mini grants to implement their ideas to make their hometowns cooler.Learn about 2021's four finalists!
+More than 40 youths competed in the competition to receive up to $2,500 mini grants to implement their ideas to make their hometowns cooler.Register your team now through November 15!

 About My Home Town is Cool

-The My Hometown is Cool project was developed by WVU Extension Service to provide youths with opportunities to learn about community development and how their ideas, creativity and commitment can help drive change.
-Each team was provided with a number of resources to use in developing their ideas.
+The My Hometown is Cool project was developed by WVU Extension to provide youths with opportunities to learn about community development and how their ideas, creativity and commitment can help drive change.
+Youths from across West Virginia come up with project ideas to help better their hometowns, and they submit a video explaining their idea to the My Hometown is Cool Statewide Pitch Competition for a chance to make it a reality.

 Greenbrier County: Expand recreational opportunities at Hollowell Park